Automattic/block-experiments/bundler/resources/jetpack-layout-grid/readme.txt

 2. Three column grid with resize handles.

 == Changelog ==

+= 1.2.1 - 10th June 2020 =
+* Fix block inserter to show inside a grid column
+* Fix vertical margin in editor so it better matches the display
+* Fix CSS loading so it is only added when block is used
+* Fix grid lines appearing when inner block is selected

 = 1.2 - 29th April 2020
 * Move the selected breakpoint to the toolbar and allow it to be toggled